astalker/caledonian-stamps/index.md

 ## Membership

 The current annual subscription is &pound;15 (an out of town subscription is also available).
+For session 2025 - 2026 there will be no subscriptions. **FREE MEMBERSHIP**.

 How to pay your subscripion